Discover more from Discourse

 Washington’s advice on federal appointments was particularly fortunate for Black Americans in the case of Thomas Goode Jones, whom Washington recommended for a federal judgeship in Montgomery.
 He described Jones as “a gold democrat, and [he] is a clean, pure man in every respect.”
 Despite the fact that Jones had not supported the Republican ticket in 1900, Roosevelt took Washington’s advice and appointed Jones to the bench.
 This was one of Washington’s most influential actions as a leader of Black America.
 Although Jones was white, he would be an important ally in the struggle to preserve Black liberty.

 In 1903, Jones “convened a federal grand jury to investigate peonage” in Alabama.
 The jury found that peonage did exist in the state: Black men were often found guilty of a trivial crime and then signed a contract to work on a plantation.
 Once a convict was close to fulfilling his contract’s term, he was often convicted of another crime and coerced to sign another labor contract.
 In the similar system of convict leasing, local police would issue fines to convicts and then lease them out to local corporations, where the convicts slowly paid off what they owed to the state, often under horrible conditions.
-This peonage system clearly violated the Constitution, and Judge Jones’ actions put an end to both peonage and convict leasing.
+This peonage system clearly violated the Constitution, and Judge Jones’ actions put an end to peonage and helped curb some of the worst abuses of the convict leasing system.
 Washington’s efforts in getting Jones appointed thus resulted in a major victory.

 However, these early victories over convict leasing and peonage in Alabama were offset by a crushing loss.
 In 1902, Washington began financing a legal challenge to the newly enacted Alabama Constitution, which had stripped Black Alabamians of their political rights.
 The lawyer on the case ultimately filed five lawsuits, hoping to reach the Supreme Court and have the Alabama Constitution declared unconstitutional.